Philosophical proof of consistency of the Zermelo-Fraenkel set

 First axioms

-justified some of the axioms which are equivalent to some of the ZF
+some of the axioms which are equivalent to some of the ZF axioms:

-several set theory axioms can be deduced; in metamathematical complements, we gave a
+several set theory axioms can be deduced; in other texts, we gave

 informally assess their validity (and thus their consistency).